lblaka/real-estate-project/README.md

 For more comprehensive evaluation of pricing a home, a real estate company should further inquire into:
 - Expanding the data to years beyond 2015, to see if pricing has changed overtime with other important features to the home.
 - Include property tax information to better predict prices in the future.
-- Include more features of a neighborhood, such as a school district.
+- Include more features of a neighborhood, such as a school district & public transit.
 # Additional Information

 - Jupyter Notebook